 - Resume: Please prepare and submit your one-page resume detailing your work related to the performance scholarship area for which you are applying.
 Please email all resumes to: email@example.com.

 - Complete all application materials for admission (apply via La Verne Application for Admission or the Common Application) and submit to the University of La Verne by January 10, 2020.

 - Please note: If you choose to submit a test score for admission consideration, the December ACT/SAT will be the last test date that will be honored to be reviewed for admission into the university for performance scholarship applicants.

 - Applicants must be admitted to the university prior to Performance Scholarship Day.

 - Admitted students will be invited to attend Performance Scholarship Day on Friday, February 26, 2021.
 (Out-of-area and international applicants who cannot attend Performance Scholarship Day will be interviewed by faculty on the telephone.)

-- Applicants are encouraged to major, but must at least minor in the performance area.
+- Applicants are required to major in the performance area.
 Please refer to Area Specific Requirements.

 - Applicants may only apply under one performance area.

 - Recipients must enroll full-time at the University of La Verne and continuously attend while maintaining a cumulative GPA of 3.0.